 Other Powerful Benefits of Grape Seed Extract

 Researchers in Austria have found that OPCs from grape seed are effective antibacterial agents against ten different pathogens.
-A study reported in the Journal of Toxicological Sciences measured the abilities of grape seed extract against methicillin-resistant Staphylococcus aureus (MRSA), a staph bacteria that is difficult to treat because it has developed resistance to antibiotics.
+A study reported in the Journal of Toxicological Sciences measured the abilities of grape seed extract against methicillin-resistant Staphylococcus aureus (MRSA), a staph bacterium that is difficult to treat because it has developed resistance to antibiotics.
 The researchers found that grape seed extract was effective against 43 strains of the bacteria, and could, in the words of those conducting the study, “signify a major advancement in the treatment of MRSA diseases.”
 Grape seed extract also shows promise for people suffering from non-alcoholic fatty liver disease (NAFLD), a form of hepatic steatosis where the fats are deposited in the liver.
 The causes can vary—some people are just genetically prone to the disease, while other research points to dietary reasons, including the overconsumption of soft drinks.
-In fact, 70 percent of the cases of NAFLD associated with metabolic syndrome.
+In fact, 70 percent of the cases of NAFLD are associated with metabolic syndrome.